 Dumfries House, which has been made famous by Chippendale furniture and links to Prince Charles, has beautiful gardens and an adventure playground to explore and is only 5 miles away.

 Set in the heart of Rabbie Burns country, there are many local attractions including Burns Cottage, the Burns Memorial Museum and the Brig o’Doon, the bridge from the famous poem ’Tam o’Shanter’.

 Pant Farmhouse is easily accessible:

 Travel by main roads from the central belt of Scotland and the North of England.
 Prestwick Airport, the home to Ryanair and cheap flights is just half an hour’s drive, and Glasgow Airport is an hour’s drive away.

 Forty minutes north of us is the main ferry terminal at Ardrossan for travel to and from the Isle of Arran, with Largs another ten minutes further up the coast for access to the Isle of Cumbrae.

-The closest train station is 8 miles at Auchinleck, Ayr beach 10 miles.
-Mauchline shops and pubs 3½ miles, Stair Inn and restaurant 2 miles.
+The closest train station is 7 miles away at Auchinleck, Ayr beach 10 miles.
+Mauchline shops and pubs 3 miles, Stair Inn and restaurant 2 miles.